 At the heart of Macatoo Camp are its transformative African horseback safaris, leading guests amid herds of giraffe, lechwe, and zebra across the plains and tracking elephant, leopard, and buffalo from island to island.
 The movement of the game and dramatic seasonal changes ensure no two African horseback safaris are ever the same.
 Each ride varies between the continually shifting bush, from cantering in the plains to splashing in the lagoons.

-Rides from Macatoo Camp are specifically tailored to the wildlife and water levels and allow for vigorous morning and gentle evening outings when the game is most active.
-Qualified guides impart their intimate knowledge of the wilderness and bring guests closer to the birds, game, and nature than ever thought possible.
-Furthermore, those who prefer longer rides have the opportunity to sleep out under the stars either by fly camp or across the lake at the Treehouse Platform, while non-riding companions have a host of alternative activities to enjoy, including game drives, boating, mokoro rides, and fishing.Request Information
+Rides from Macatoo Camp are tailored to allow for vigorous morning and gentle evening outings when game is most active.
+Qualified guides impart their knowledge of the wilderness and bring guests closer to wild game than ever thought possible.
+Furthermore, those preferring longer rides can sleep out under the stars either by fly camp or at the Treehouse Platform.
+Meanwhile non-riding companions have a host of other activities to enjoy, including game drives, boating, mokoro rides, and fishing.Request Information